matplotlib.scale#

 Notes

-The following note is for scale implementors.
+The following note is for scale implementers.

 For back-compatibility reasons, scales take an Axis object as first argument.
 However, this argument should not be used: a single scale object should be usable by multiple Axises at the same time.